shanemileham/shanemileham.github.io/_kb/professional/strategy/outsourcing.md

   - Purpose - Thank them, appreciate their work, and explain how much they have helped you
 - Ask for revisions or improvements, and give detailed constructive feedback

+## Templates
+If you're using upwork or similar to post, try these out

+### Initial Message

+I'm looking to hire, train and work with a new personal assistant for the long-term (3 months minimum and ideally permanently).

+The role requires flexibility in terms of hours of work per week and the hours will likely increase as time goes on.

+I will also be providing a number of trial tasks before awarding the role.

+You must have:
+- Good English
+- Great attention to detail
+- Experience using online platforms
+- Great organization
+- High responsiveness
+- A fun, bright personality!

+The role should be fun and I'll make sure to reward good work well!

+You will be asked to answer the following questions when submitting a proposal:
+- Do you have fluent English?
+- What timezone and country are you in?
+- What is your previous experience with related roles?
+- In your opinion, what are the three most important things that make a great personal assistant?

+### Follow up message

+Thanks for your message!
+I'd like to explore the possibility of working together.
+For the next step, please do the following and send to me:
+- Record and send the link to a loom video explaining more about your background and why you think you’re a good fit for the role: https://www.useloom.com/
+- Complete the trial task detailed here: {{Document}}

+Really looking forward to seeing them!

+### Third if no response
+Hey - just checking in and wondering if this role is still of interest to you?
+If so please just follow the above steps and we can chat soon.
+Thanks!
+I'm looking forward to speaking because your proposal was really great.

 ## Resources
 - [Lifestyle Engineering - The Ultimate Guide to Outsourcing](https://www.lifestyle.engineering/post/the-ultimate-guide-to-outsourcing)